 Most vinyl items, such as patent shoes, vinyl coats, and furniture coverings, can be spot treated, or wiped clean using Surface Cleaner, our vinyl cleaner.

+To clean vinyl fabric, start with spot treatment.
 To spot treat, wet the Wash & Stain Bar and gently work into the stained area(s).

 Remove soap and dirt with a wet Lint-Free Cleaning Cloth—be sure to remove all soap.

 Dampen the cloth as needed, and repeat the process until satisfied.

 Stain Solution is ideal for protein and tannin stains, such as wine, coffee, ink, grass, urine, blood, and old, set-in stains such as pit stains.

 The Wash & Stain Bar works the material to remove dirt, grease, oil, and makeup.

 To remove odor, presoak the item for 30 minutes in cool water mixed with ¼ cup of Scented Vinegar.

 Handwashing is always the best and safest method for washing vinyl.

 Add 2 capfuls or a squirt of Signature Detergent to a washbasin or sink filled with cool water.